sonalita/ps-k8s/README.md

 ansible all -m ping
 ```

 If all is well, you will see green "pong" messages from each of the nodes and you can continue with the playbooks.
+If the script hangs, you didn't fingerprint the nodes and it is waiting for you to confirm acceptance.
+Type yes<ENTER> as many times as needed to allow the playbook to complete.
+If you ever redeploy the nodes or edit the cloudinit config, you will have to remove the old fingerprints with `ssh-keygen -R <host-name>` and reconnect with ssh to accept the new fingerprint.

 ### variables you might want to change
  - in group_vars/all.yaml - Update the ansible_user if you are not using the psight user.
 Also check the Kubernetes major and minor versions.